sjayamohnish1004/cloud-devops-proj-epam/README.md

 1. Python and How to create Monitoring Application in Python using Flask and psutil
 2. How to run a Python App locally.
-3. Learn Docker and How to containerize a Python application
+3. Docker and Containerize a Python application
     1. Creating Dockerfile
     2. Building DockerImage
     3. Running Docker Container